PCMDI/input4MIPs_CVs/docs/dataset-overviews/anthropogenic-slcf-co2-emissions.md

 ## Summary

+CEDS data is available for testing (see the section below).
+However, note that some data has errors and, as a result, has been retracted.
+This has led to a more complex situation, where testing data is published under multiple source IDs.
+For everything except aircraft emissions and speciatated VOCs, use the source ID "CEDS-CMIP-2024-11-25".
+For everything aircraft emissions and speciatated VOCs, use the source ID "CEDS-CMIP-2024-10-21" (technically, bulk NMVOCs can use either source ID, the data is simply duplicated).
+It is also worth noting that solid biofuel emissions and speciatated VOCs have the suffix "-supplemental" added to their source ID (to avoid inadvertent double counting).

 <!--- begin-cmip7-phases-source-ids -->
 <!--- Do not edit this section, it is automatically updated when the docs are built -->
 ### Source IDs for CMIP7 phases